skupperproject/skupper-example-hello-world/README.md

 ~~~

 If everything is in order, you can now access the web interface
-using your browser by navigating to
+by navigating to `http://<external-ip>:8080/` in your browser.
-`http://<external-ip>:8080/`.
-The frontend will assign you a
+The frontend assigns each new user a name.
+Click *Hello* to
-name.
-Click *Hello* to send greetings to the backend.
+send greetings to the backend.

 ## Summary